Trek To Everest Base Camp With Kids: An Adventure Of A Lifetime

 Altitude Sickness

-We spent months researching and meticulously preparing for this expedition to ensure it would be a safe hike for our family.
+Safety was a paramount consideration and to ensure that the Everest Base Camp Trek would be safe for us as a family, we spent months researching and meticulously preparing.
 We had all suffered from the effects of altitude in Peru when we had trekked the Inka Trail seven months earlier, and this time, we would be reaching 3772 feet (1149 meters) higher.

 kit for trekking the Himalayas with kids